 Your Needs.
 Met.

 Fox College strives to provide our students with the tools they need to succeed.
-We take a personal approach in providing each and all of our services, beginning with the first admissions visit through to our career placement services.
+We take a personal approach in providing each and all of our services, beginning with the first admissions visit through to our career services assistance.

 Some of our student-focused resources include:

 Admissions: You’ll be paired with an admissions representative who will work closely with you throughout the admissions process.

 Education Department: The Education Department’s goal is for every student to succeed academically.
 In addition to teaching resources and support for extra help, academic advising is readily available and staff can direct students to a variety of on and off campus resources.